conveyal/analysis-ui/docs/analysis/index.md

 <figure>
   <img src="../img/analysis-default-settings.png" />
-  <figcaption>The analysis page with no projects selected</figcaption>
+  <figcaption>The single-point analysis page with no projects or scenarios selected</figcaption>
 </figure>

 To start an analysis, you'll need to select a :term:`project` and :term:`scenario`.
 Once these are selected you can retrieve results for the origin marker shown on the map either by moving the marker to a new location or clicking the *fetch results* button at the top of the page.